 We wouldn’t personally recommend going below this amount unless you are on a very tight budget as as the accommodation gets a lot more basic and amenities such as the air-conditioning stops working.

-To see all our recommend Hanoi hotels, see our Hanoi accommodation guide.
+To see all our recommend Hanoi hotels, see our guide to the best Hanoi hotels.

 For a full list of accommodation in Hanoi during your dates click here.